 What to Bring: Wear comfortable clothing and shoes.

-Good to Know: Lac Bay National Park is a wetland site designated to be of international importance under the Ramsar Convention.
+Good to Know: This is not a self-drive tour.
+Lac Bay National Park is a wetland site designated to be of international importance under the Ramsar Convention.
 Tour sequence may vary.
 The 4WD vehicle features a sunroof and open sides (there is no air-conditioning).
 Depending on rainfall, the dirt roads can be dusty or muddy.
 There is a restroom and refreshment (for purchase) stop at Sorobon.
 While common, wildlife sightings are not guaranteed.